-We must wake up every single day ready for training, listening to the Master’s voice and direction which is most often softly spoken.
-You have to be in a receptive frame of mind to hear it.
-If you are not in a state of receptiveness and readiness, it’s missed and you’re unable to be all you can be at that time and possible need.
-Missing those queues and directions from the Master of Masters, Trainer of all His elite warriors to take on the enemies who serve the master of this world will likely prevent you from being at the right place in the right time, properly prepared and equipped for the mission ahead.
+We must wake up every single day ready for training, listening to the Master’s voice and direction, most often whispered to our spirit.
+We must always keep a receptive frame of mind to hear it.
+If you are not in a state of receptiveness and readiness, it’s missed and you’re unable to be all you can be and possibly need.
+Missing those queues and directions from the trainer of all elite spiritual warriors often prevent us from being at the right place at the right time, properly prepared and equipped for the mission ahead.

-When the going gets tough and another brother or sister in Christ needs desperate help overcoming the strong grips of Satan and his minions in their minds and hearts, we are called on to stand in that gap between them and that enemy, or enemies.
+When the going gets tough and another brother or sister in Christ needs desperate help to overcome the powerful grips of Satan and his minions within their minds and hearts, God often calls men like us to stand in that gap between them and that enemy, or enemies.

 We cannot do this alone!
-Believing any part of any victory accomplished is due to our abilities alone, we’re so wrong and the results of such times will not go well for us.
+Believing any part of any victory accomplished is because of our abilities alone are a terrible mistake and our personal growth stopped until we realize differently.

 First, we NEVER fight alone.
-Our Example, Leader, and Master Trainer, our Lord, and Savior Jesus Christ IS that power, that skillset, that confidence, that knowledge of all things and tactics needed to defeat every enemy, even the leader of all enemies, Satan himself.
-When we are called on to stand in the gap, to lock shields with our fellow warrior brothers representing the Kingdom of God, and give our life and all we are to His service, His will, His direction, we are NOT alone!
-It is Christ who uses our well-trained bodies, minds, and hearts (vessels) as we strive each day to learn from His Word, learn from our brothers whom He’ll often speak to us through, and taking advantage of every resource available to grow in Him.
-We realize in full we ourselves live and strive not for peace in our own lives but that we may bring His peace to others in great need in His mighty name.
+Our example, leader, and master trainer, our Lord and Savior Jesus Christ, IS that power, that skill set, that confidence, that knowledge of tactics needed to defeat every enemy, even the leader of all enemies, Satan himself.
+When we find ourselves called to stand in the gap, to lock shields with our fellow warrior brothers, giving all we are to His service, His will, His direction, we are NEVER alone!
+It is Christ who uses our well-trained bodies, minds, and hearts (vessels) as we strive each day to learn from His Word, learn from brothers He’ll often speak through, and taking advantage of every resource available to grow in Him.

-This requires utilizing every resource we have each day to learn from the Master all we can of how to live the Christ-Like life He has called us all to.
-This requires a great deal of pain and suffering on our part at times as we, the elite warriors of Christ, are the enemy’s worst threat to his plans to defeat and destroy every child of God possible.
-Satan will attack you and me and all we love and hold close in every way possible and we have to understand and accept that we have signed up for a life of struggle, defeat at times, and personal struggles potentially far above and beyond those around us.
+This requires using every resource we have each day to learn from the Master all we can of how to live the Christ-Like life He has called us to.
+This often requires a great deal of pain and suffering on our part as we, the elite warriors of Christ, are the enemy’s worst threat to his plans to defeat and destroy every child of God possible.
+Satan will attack you and me and all we love and hold close in every way possible and we have to understand and accept that we have signed up for a life of struggle potentially far above and beyond those around us.

 To end this writing.
-This dream has spoken deeply to me that all the traumatic experiences I’ve been through in my life, all the defeats, beatings taken so much and often mentally and spiritually I finally lost all confidence that I could ever serve again, ever achieve what I once was in the workplace, ever be the outdoorsman I thought in my younger and healthier years would always be my life’s source of happiness is serving a purpose that He has divinely planned, and I’m beginning to understand more and more.
+This dream has spoken deeply to me of the lengthy time regarding my life journey that the traumatic experiences I’ve been through in my life, all the defeats, beatings taken mentally and spiritually responsible for my losing confidence of ever effectively serving in ministry again, ever achieving what I once was in the workplace, ever again being the outdoorsman I thought in my younger and healthier years would always be my life’s source of happiness is now serving a purpose and training course God divinely planned, and I’m now understanding more and more.

-In the past few months, God has once again sparked an ember in my heart I thought was extinguished.
-I have been a lone wolf type of man for many years trying to recover and rebuild on my own, unable to find true brothers that would take me into their tribe and have my six, truly showing they care and wanting to include me in their lives.
-I’ve found them!
+Today, God has once again sparked an ember in my heart that I felt gone.
+I have been a lone wolf type man for many years trying to recover and rebuild on my own, unable to find loyal brothers that would take me into their tribe and have my six, truly showing they care and wanting to include me in their lives.
+I’m finding them now one by one!

-Through their acceptance and encouragement that ember inside me to serve again is growing and hopefully soon to ignite into the fire I knew in my younger years of ministry and thought gone forever.
+Their acceptance and encouragement to serve again is growing and hopefully soon to ignite into the fire I knew in my younger years of ministry and thought gone forever.

-I truly feel a calling now to again be a man that Christ can use to truly be there for others in need.
-To daily train physically, mentally, and spiritually and learn to fully submit to the Master’s words and directions as I feel them inside or recognize them from others.
+I truly feel a calling now to once again be a man that Christ can depend on when called to be there for others in need.
+To daily train physically, mentally, and spiritually and fully submitting to the Master’s words and directions as I feel them inside or recognize them from others.
 I will no longer be that young boy in my dream who dreaded every day that walk to school.
-I will no longer accept feeling stuck in any job that with no thought affects my health from the overwhelming stress and demotivating environment taking its day after day toll.
-I will no longer allow the devastating events that I was chosen to experience reduce me to rubble merely trying to survive and recover from as best I can on my own.
+I will no longer accept feeling stuck in any job that with no thought of my health from the overwhelming stress and demotivating environment taking its toll.
+I will no longer allow the devastating events endured to experience to reduce me to rubble, merely trying to survive and recover from as best I can on my own.

-I accept the call Lord to submit my application to Your training through great men of God you will put in my path who can help me grow and eventually be qualified and counted among Your elite special forces warrior unit.
-You can confidently call on all of us to be there for another when needed.
-We are prepared, trained, and ready for any degree of battle it takes to steal any child of Yours from the enemy and return him or her to You.
+I accept the call Lord to apply to Your training through your hand selected men of God placed in my path who can help me grow and be among other effective spiritual warriors as them.
+Our life purpose is to prepare, train, and always live ready for any battle it takes to steal any child of Yours from the enemy and return them to You.

-I cannot in my wildest imagination see me at this stage of life being that man, but I know IF God chooses me and calls me, I can be any man He wants me to be as He equips me for the challenge!
-As you’ve no doubt heard the phrase… God doesn’t call the qualified, He qualifies the called!
+I cannot in my wildest imagination see me at this stage of life being that man, but I know should God choose and call me, I can be any man He wants me to be as He equips me for the challenge!
+You’ve likely heard the phrase… God doesn’t call the qualified, He qualifies the called!

-As my pastor said in a sermon recently, I know I am not promised delivery from all unfortunate circumstances and events that I would much rather be.
+As I heard a pastor share in a sermon recently, I know I am not promised delivery from unfortunate circumstances and events.
 Even Christ himself faced a time he cried out for deliverance but ended that same request with “nevertheless not my will but Thine!” and was not spared from what He knew was just ahead.
-But I DO know God can use me even where I’m at and I can hopefully grow and overcome anything should it be within His will.
-Nevertheless (as Christ said that fateful day) thy will be done in me Father.
+But I DO know God can use me even where I’m at and I can hope to grow and overcome current health conditions should it be within His will.
+Nevertheless (as Christ said that fateful day) Thy will be done in me Father.
 I give you all I am.
 You can use me in any condition I find myself in for any mission you may believe me qualified for.

 Love ya, my brothers, in Christ!